 - You know that you or a member of your family has had problems with general anesthesia

 - You know you have a family history of MH

 Using certain medicines can prevent the complications of MH during surgery.

-Tell your health care provider if you or anyone in your family has MH, especially before having surgery with general anesthesia.
+Tell your health care provider before having surgery with general anesthesia, if you or anyone in your family has MH.

 Avoid stimulant drugs such as cocaine, amphetamine (speed), and ecstasy.
 These drugs may cause problems similar to MH in people who are prone to this condition.